 - What are the requirements of the maritime business for the infrastructure and asset providers to move on in the transformation?

-Status: June 2020 / Programme content subject to change and currently under review
+Status: May 2021 / Program content subject to change and currently under review